coryinsiderz/rnodec.io/content/posts/sidebar-on-hugo.md

 In conclusion, hugo is cool.
 But moving on...

-# Netlify FYI
+# Netlify

-Is one way really nice hosting option for your website.
+Is one way really nice hosting option for your website FYI.
 You create an account, connect it to your github account/repository, and it builds and publishes your website straight from source.
 You can register a domain here too.
 Publish test sites from branches of your repo, just a merge to your main branch publishes the new content.